Softwire/LochNessBuilder/README.md

 ```
 // To build a single Monster
 Monster testMonster = MonsterBuilder.New.Build();
-// testMonster has Id = 1, Name = "Unit 1"
+// testMonster has Id = 1, Name = "Name 1"
 ```
 ```
 // To build an enumerable of Monsters